 Through its institutes, the Slovak Academy of Sciences (SAS) offers industrial partners the opportunity to engage in research collaboration across a wide range of scientific fields.
-Collaboration can take place primarily in the form of contract research or joint research, with SAS institutes providing access to specialized scientific expertise, modern laboratory equipment, and experienced research teams.
-Research collaboration is tailored to the specific needs and goals of the partner organization, resulting in solutions with high application potential.
+Collaboration may take place primarily in the form of contract research or joint research, with SAS institutes providing access to specialized scientific expertise, modern laboratory equipment, and experienced research teams.
+All research collaboration is tailored to the specific needs and objectives of the partner organization, resulting in solutions with strong application potential.

-Contact the SAS Technology Transfer Office (TTO SAS) when you need to determine how the SAS can assist you in addressing research and development challenges within your business.
+Contact the SAS Technology Transfer Office (TTO SAS) when you need to determine how the SAS can support you in addressing research and development challenges within your business.

 The SAS Technology Transfer Office (TTO SAS):

-• will identify within SAS organizations the team of experts who can assist in solving your problem,
+- will identify the team of experts within SAS organizations who can assist in solving your challenge,

-• will facilitate collaboration between you and the SAS organization to which the required expert team belongs,
+- will facilitate collaboration between you and the relevant SAS organization,

-• will prepare cooperation agreements if needed, or ensure the process of reviewing and signing agreements you submit,
+- will prepare cooperation agreements if needed, or manage the review and signing process for agreements you provide,

-• will be available, if necessary, to address questions that arise during the provision of research collaboration.
+- will remain available, as necessary, to address any questions that may arise over the course of the research collaboration.

 Below is an overview of the scientific fields in which the Slovak Academy of Sciences can offer its expertise as part of long-term research collaboration: